Travelling with medicines

 The Swedish Medical Products Agency's regulations govern what applies when you are travelling with medicines and syringes, both to and from Sweden.
 Swedish Customs checks at the border that the Medical Products Agency's rules are followed.

-Rules for travelling with medicines ( Swedish Medical Products Agency).
+Travelling with medicines – Swedish Medical Products Agency

 What medicines can i bring into Sweden?